akkartik/lines.love/Manual_tests.md

 * How the screen looks.
 Our tests use a level of indirection to check text and graphics printed to screen, but not the precise pixels they translate to.
     - where exactly the cursor is drawn to highlight a given character
+    - analogously, how a shape precisely looks as you draw it

 ### Other compromises